JoshDoody/joshdoody.github.io/_posts/2018-04-11-google-salary-negotiation.md

 ---
 layout: post
 title: Google salary negotiation - How to negotiate a Google job offer
-headline: Here's how to negotiate your salary when you get a job offer from Google
+headline: Got a job offer from Google?
+Here's how to negotiate it!
-excerpt: Here's what to look out for when negotiating a job offer from Google.
-Avoid these pitfalls and use these tactics to maximize your salary at Google.
+excerpt: Here's how to negotiate your google job offer including valuable tactics and common pitfalls to avoid.
 context: coach
 author: josh
 last_modified_at: 2018-09-26